Sivome/Sivome.github.io/cv.md

-## RESEARCH INTERESTS
+## PROFILE

-I am a computational scientist with heavy math, modeling and simulation experience in engineering and life sciences domain.
-Post-PHD, I have 12+ years’ experience in analyzing high-throughput –molecular data including, next-generation sequencing based genomics/transcriptomics as well as mass-spectrometry based proteomics/metabolomics data.
+I am a computational scientist with modeling and simulation experience in engineering and life sciences domain.
+Post-PHD, I have 12+ years’ experience mining and analyzing high-dimensional structured and unstructured datasets using sophisticated machine learning models.
+Till date, my research work has resulted in ~20 peer-reviewed publications and numerous conference proceedings (google scholar citations: ~580, h-index=11).

-Recently, my focus is on using deep learning methods to analyze the high-dimensional -omics data to infer associations in the data.
-I usually program in Python/R using Git/Snakemake/Docker and tools specific to domain of interest.

-Till date, my research work has resulted in ~20 peer-reviewed publications and numerous conference proceedings and poster presentations (google scholar citations: ~580, h-index=11).